What is a Liberal Arts College?

 Liberal arts colleges tend to have, on average, smaller class sizes and generally place a greater emphasis on the undergraduate experience.
 At universities, it is not uncommon for freshmen to find themselves taking in introductory classes in large, anonymous amphitheater.
 While this style of learning may be preferable to some, those who enjoy class discussion and the opportunity to forge close relationships with your fellow classmates and professors may prefer the classroom experience at a liberal arts college.

 For comparison, larger universities typically have substantially higher ratios.
-West Virginia University, the University of Nebraska, and the University of Florida all have a 20:1 ratio.
+West Virginia University, the University of Nebraska, and the University of Florida all have an 18:1 ratio.
 The University of Central Florida, the University of Texas at Arlington, and San Jose State all have ratios between 25:1 and 30:1, three times larger than many of the aforementioned liberal arts colleges.

 It’s not just about the sheer size of the student body.
 Students at liberal arts colleges have access to certain extracurricular activities that would otherwise be unavailable to them at large universities, such as joining a varsity sport or assisting their favorite professor in a research project.
 At a liberal arts college, you do not have to compete with a PhD student or NFL prospect to represent your college and reap the personal and social benefits that come from deep involvement in an extracurricular activity.

 Opportunities for undergraduate research may be few and far between at a state university but at a school like the College of Wooster in Ohio, every single undergraduate receives the chance to work one-on-one with a faculty member engaged in some type of original research.
 Davidson College offers an exceptional number of grants for undergraduate research both during the school year and over the summer.
 Grinnell offers credited research opportunities and sees an exceptional number of undergraduates co-author papers with their professors.